-Atelopus mittermeieri is known from the western slopes of the Cordillera Oriental, quebrada Aguas Claras (6 14' N, 72 56 W, 2525 masl) vereda Río Negro, Santuario de Flora y Fauna Guanentá-Alto Río Fonce, Municipality of El Encino, Department of Santander, Colombia (Acosta-Galvis et al. 2006).
+This species is known from six geographical sites in the western slopes of the Cordillera Oriental, quebrada Aguas Claras vereda Río Negro, Santuario de Flora y Fauna Guanentá-Alto Río Fonce, Municipality of El Encino, Santander Department, Colombia, at 2,525 m asl (Acosta-Galvis et al. 2006).
+Its EOO is 230 km2 and is divided into three threat-defined locations.

 Habitat and Ecology

-The presence of Batrachochytrium dendrobatidis has been confirmed for the known extant population of Atelopus mittermeieri (A. Acosta, pers. comm.
-2008; Ruiz and Rueda-Almonacid, 2008), although live specimens did not exhibit clinical symptoms of chytridiomycosis (Ruiz and Rueda-Almonacid, 2008).
-Other possible threat factors include predation by introduced trout, pollution and sudden fluctuations in the stream's water level (Acosta-Galvis et al., 2006).
+The presence of Batrachochytrium dendrobatidis has been confirmed for the known extant population of this species (A. Acosta pers. comm.
+2008; Ruiz and Rueda-Almonacid 2008), although live specimens did not exhibit clinical symptoms of chytridiomycosis (Ruiz and Rueda-Almonacid 2008).
+This species has also tested positive for Saprolegnia ferax, which is a fungus thought to be transmitted by introduced rainbow trout, and could be another possible cause or contributing factor for amphibian population declines (Prada-Salcedo et al. 2013).
+Other possible threats include predation by introduced trout, pollution and sudden fluctuations in the stream's water level (Acosta-Galvis et al. 2006) and gold, copper and platinum mining, and agriculture (Colombia Amphibian Assessment Workshop 2016).

-The species is being constantly monitored at the type locality, which is in a protected area.
+This species is being constantly monitored at the type locality, which is in a protected area.
+This species is located along three Natural Protected Areas: Santuario de Flora y Fauna "Guanentá Alto Rio Fonce", Distrito de Manejo Integrado "Guanentá Alto Rio Fonce" and Distrito de Manejo "Paramo Guantiva La Rusia".
 Efforts have been directed towards the captive breeding of this species, although unfortunately without positive results in producing captive-bred offspring.

 Red List Status